Thinking about a 351W engine swap in your Fox Body Mustang? This guide will walk you through the conversion process!

 Well, I’m here to tell you that there’s an old favorite that can serve the purpose of making big power and torque without engineering a custom swap setup and abandoning your old school 5.0’s electronics and pushrod character.
 That favorite comes in the form of the 5.0L 302’s big brother - the 5.8L 351W (Windsor) engine.

-Engines are available from a variety of sources and vary wildly in cost, cubic inches, and horsepower production.
-Crate Motor suppliers such as Ford Racing Performance Parts offer a variety of fire-breathing, 351w-based, engines that will nestle right between your Mustang’s strut towers.
-If affordability is a concern, we sell a 351w roller-cam economy short block that’s reconditioned and ready to install with your accessories and top-end kit.
+Engines are available from various sources and vary wildly in cost, cubic inches, and horsepower production.
+Crate Motor suppliers such as Ford Performance offer a variety of fire-breathing, 351w-based engines that will nestle right between your Mustang’s strut towers.
+You can check out our complete pushrod engine line up here: Fox Body Crate Engines.

 At the end, when you’re in the market for an engine build, consider the upgrade to a 351w big power potential and ease of fitment.
 Take a look at the parts list below and see what’s needed to convert the typical mass air-equipped 1987-93 5.0 Mustang over to the mighty 351: